-30 per month where it is assumed this level will continue in 2024/25 and then reduce by only 1 plan per month over the remaining years due to falling overall child numbers.
+Going forward the underlying number of new plans in 2023/24 should only be about 30 per month where it is assumed this level will continue in 2024/25 and then reduce by only 1 plan per month over the remaining years due to falling overall child numbers.
 There is a falling number of school age children within BCP following on from a "bulge" that is going through the secondary school aged children.

 You are quite right to be concerned about the impact that the Safety Valve plan might have on the SEND services improvement journey.
 This is the primary reason that BCP has entered a 15-year plan rather than a 4 or 7 year plan entered by the other authorities.

+Public Question from Aimee Surman

-6 Aimee Surman Some parents are concerned that Safety Valve will mean that their child's school placement may be changed.
+Some parents are concerned that Safety Valve will mean that their child's school placement may be changed.
 Often these children have been placed in Independent or Non Maintained Special Schools because there were no suitable maintained school places available at the time.

 We feel it is unfair that our children's education could be disrupted and damaged when they are thriving.
 Responsibility for this issue falls with the local authority for failing to commission sufficient maintained places.
 Can BCP commit to maintaining all current placements, and not moving children in cases where costs are the only issue?

-Children and Young People Thank you Aimee for asking the question and allowing me to offer some further explanation and reassurance.
+Response from Councillor Richard Burton, Portfolio Holder for Children and Young People

+Thank you Aimee for asking the question and allowing me to offer some further explanation and reassurance.
 No child current school placements are planned to be changed.
 As you will understand there are normal transition points which should always be a time to review needs and suitable provision however these will always be child focus and all decisions will be made in the best interest of the children and young people.

+Public Question from Lexi Cox

-7 Lexi Cox Information released in December states that, in order to meet Safety Valve financial targets, you will need to halve the number of Education Health and Care plans issued.
+Information released in December states that, in order to meet Safety Valve financial targets, you will need to halve the number of Education Health and Care plans issued.
 Last month we heard 53% of EHC needs assessment requests are refused.
-Local policy states any request Cllr R Burton, Portfolio Holder for Children and Young People Thank you, Lexi, for your question.
-I think that the first part of your question is answered as part of Sarah Cooper's and Rachel Filmer answer.
-The 53% of requests for assessment without supporting evidence from a school will be refused, and schools are confused about how much evidence is needed.
+Local policy states any request without supporting evidence from a school will be refused, and schools are confused about how much evidence is needed.
 As you are aware, this is an unlawful policy - the legal test makes no mention of this.

 You note that risks of your 15 year plan include increased appeals and judicial review, demonstrating awareness that your statutory duties will be breached.
 You are already artificially halving the number of assessments carried out.
 How will you further reduce the number of assessments and plans issued while meeting statutory duties?

+Response from Councillor Richard Burton, Portfolio Holder for Children and Young People

-that you refer to is the percentage that are returned seeking further evidence.
+Thank you, Lexi, for your question.
+I think that the first part of your question is answered as part of Sarah Cooper's and Rachel Filmer's answer.
+The 53% of requests for assessment that you refer to is the percentage that are returned seeking further evidence.
 Many of these are subsequently processed when further evidence is received.
 We will continue to work with partners on this as asking for further evidence slows down the process.
 We need to seeks ways of removing this obstacle.